 “We’ve got to run with this,” said one participant.

 Perhaps another person at the meeting described it best.
 “It’s like a linear incubator.”

 Soon after the meeting in the barn another development took place, Time.com published an article exploring the green highways concept.
 The Time author included the positive reaction by the folks at the National Route 66 Federation to the green highway/green interstate concept.

 Route 66 runs along a diagonal southwest from Chicago to Los Angeles.
-It ends where the green interstate concept first came to this website’s organizer and the non-profit’s leader, in Santa Monica, California.
-You can read the Time.com article by following the link below.
+It ends where the green interstate concept first came to me, in Santa Monica, California, but that’s the story for another post.
+Read the Time.com article via a right mouse click on the image.